Age Regression

 you from its unwanted effect for ever.

-Regression is the most powerful tool of hypnosis.
+Whether it is Age or Past Life, regression is the most powerful tool of hypnosis.
 Through regression,

 in a very few sessions, you can solve deep-rooted traumas whose effects